On unified preserving properties of kinetic schemes: Example I: UP properties of DUGKS

-It is clear that as $\Delta t \to 0$ and $\Delta x \to 0$, the modified equation \eqref{eq:DUGKS-ME} reduces to the kinetic equation \eqref{eq:BGK}, suggesting that the DUGKS consisting of Eqs. \eqref{eq:DUGKS} and \eqref{eq:f_interface} is a consistent second-order scheme in both time and space.
+It is clear that as $\Delta t \to 0$ and $\Delta x \to 0$, the modified equation \eqref{eq:DUGKS-ME3} reduces to the kinetic equation \eqref{eq:BGK}, suggesting that the DUGKS consisting of Eqs. \eqref{eq:DUGKS} and \eqref{eq:f_interface} is a consistent second-order scheme in both time and space for the BGK equation \eqref{eq:nonDimensional-BGK}.